As an Amazon Associate I earn from qualifying purchases. I get commissions for purchases made through links in this post.

 The View Hotel

-We sat back on our private balcony and watched as the light changed and the sun set over the desert.
-We took hundreds of photos.
+Once we checked in, we didn’t leave our room, not even for dinner.
+Instead we ate snacks while sitting on the balcony.
+As the light changed and the sun set over the desert we took hundreds of photos.
 The final reward was the thousands of sparkling stars that lit up the night sky.

 ( 1 nights accommodation)

-Another short distance and we arrived into Page early morning ready for an exciting day ahead.
+Another short drive today on this 2 week National Park road trip.
+You’ll arrive into the town of Page early morning, ready for an exciting day ahead.

 It’s amazing what nature can do.
 America’s most beautiful slot canyon is easily accessed but only by guided tour as it’s on Indian reservation